 There's an old saying in Agile — We often underestimate the size of work, and overestimate our ability and time to complete it.
-Correctly estimating the size and scope of upcoming work is essential to planning and executing Agile projects in Rally.
+Correctly estimating the size and scope of upcoming work is essential to planning and executing Agile projects in CA Agile Central.
 When a team knows how to estimate, they can accurately predict how long a task will take to complete that day, determine how many user stories fit into an average iteration, and how a change, defect, or other issue may affect a long-term goal.

 - Release units: The estimated amount of resource units available to a release.